gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 	address:     Bahnhofstrasse 1, 8001 Zurich, CH
 ```

 > **What just happened?** `SchemaRegistryClient.get_schema(schema_id)` fetches the exact schema version registered under that ID and uses it as the reader schema for `AvroDeserializer`.
-For each message, the deserializer reads the 5-byte Confluent wire format header to get the writer's schema ID, resolves any differences between writer and reader schemas using Avro's schema resolution rules, and deserialises the payload into a Python dict.
+For each message, the deserializer reads the 5-byte Confluent wire format header to get the writer's schema ID, resolves any differences between writer and reader schemas using Avro's schema resolution rules, and deserializes the payload into a Python dict.
 The `dict_to_person` callback then converts that dict into a `Person` instance.
 The consumer loop runs until interrupted with **Ctrl-C**, at which point the `finally` block calls `consumer.close()` to commit offsets and cleanly leave the consumer group.

 ## Browsing the Schema Registry